The-Marcy-Lab-School/se-unit-x-js/lesson-6-sorting/README.md

 * quick sort

 ## Essential Question
-* What is the algorithm insertion sort? bubble sort? merge sort? quick sort?
+* What is the algorithm for insertion sort? bubble sort? merge sort? quick sort?
 * What is the run-time complexity for insertion sort? bubble sort? merge sort? quick sort?
 * What is the space complexity for insertion sort? bubble sort? merge sort? quick sort?